-ICSE is a prestigious examination that is known for its comprehensive and well-structured syllabus.
-Every year, it releases the syllabus on the official website to make students aware with the course structure.
-This year too, the board has provided the latest ICSE Class 10 Physics syllabus.
-The council has recovered the entire ICSE Physics Syllabus Class 10 for the 2022-23 academic year.
-The CISCE has revised the ICSE Syllabus for Class 10 Physics based on the changes decided by the council.
-Here, students can find the detailed ICSE Syllabus for Class 10 Physics and efficiently prepare for the board exam.
-To download the ICSE Class 10 Physics Syllabus pdf for free, click on the link below:
+ICSE is a prestigious examination based on a comprehensive and well-structured syllabus.
+Every year, it releases the syllabus on the official website to make students aware of the course structure.
+This year, too, the board has provided the latest ICSE Class 10 Physics Syllabus.
+The council has drafted the entire ICSE Physics Syllabus Class 10 for the 2023-24 academic year.
+The CISCE has the latest ICSE Syllabus for Class 10 Physics based on the changes decided by the council.
+Here, students can find the detailed ICSE Syllabus for Class 10 Physics and prepare efficiently for the board exam.
+To download the ICSE Class 10 Physics Syllabus PDF for free, click the link below.

-Before going through the detailed syllabus of ICSE Class 10 Physics, students must have a look at the exam pattern.
+Before going through the detailed syllabus of the ICSE Class 10 Physics, students must have a look at the exam pattern.

 ICSE Class 10 Physics (Theory Paper) Exam Pattern

-Knowing the exam pattern for a subject like Physics which comprises vast concepts and numerical problems will help students to know what type of questions they can expect from each chapter.
-The exam pattern includes the number of questions for each section, weightage of the questions and how many questions are compulsory to attempt.
+Knowing the exam pattern for a subject like Physics, which comprises vast concepts and numerical problems, will help students to know what type of questions they can expect from each chapter.
+The exam pattern includes the number of questions for each section, the weightage of the questions and how many questions are compulsory to attempt.

 |For Physics ( 2 Hrs)|